 An Outline of the persuasive essay

 When creating your persuasive essay outline you should remember that even though your essay is going to be biased towards trying to convince somebody of something, you should also include counter arguments.
 These counter arguments are the things that your reader is going to think of and suggest themselves.
-If you can handle those objections, instead of leaving them festering, then you give the reader less room to retreat.
+If you can handle those objections, instead of leaving them festering, then you give the reader less room to retreat or ask about some ways how to write my essay fast .
 After every paragraph, ask yourself, does this paragraph help or hinder my persuasive process and my thesis.